Coronavirus Outbreak Prompts Unprecedented Remote Work Experiment

 When we look at business as a whole, only 7% of employers in the US offer work-from-home options to most or all of their employees.

 With that in mind, there’s a substantial number of organizations all across the country that are going to have to learn very quickly how to operate under what amounts to effectively a new business model.

 Do you have the resources and measures in place to meet this unexpected challenge?

-Today, we’re going to take a look at some of the key digital workspace solutions you have to consider when preparing your workforce for an extended period of remote work.
+Today, we’re going to take a look at some of the key remote workspace solutions you have to consider when preparing your workforce for an extended period of remote work.